Hydra – Absolutely addictive

 Eventually attracting a sizeable population, Hydra became home to a number of important families who established a vibrant maritime economy on the island.
 At its peak in the late-18th and early-19th centuries, Hydra’s strategic location proved to be commercially advantageous for the Mediterranean grain market.
 As the island’s financial and maritime power grew, so too did the fighting skills of its boat crews, who had learned the art of battle during skirmishes with pirates.

-At the outbreak of the Revolution of 1821, with a population of 27,000 and a fleet exceeding 150 boats, Hydra played a major role in the battle for the sea.
+At the outbreak of the Revolution of 1821, with a population of 27,000 and a fleet exceeding 150 boats, Hydra played a major role in the Greek command of the sea.
 The islands of Spetses and Psara also provided fighting fleets for the cause.
 Major personalities like Miaoulis, Tobazis, Sahtouris, Koudouriotis, Kriezis and Tsamados were, at one time or another, leaders of the island.

 General information about Hydra